-February 9th – This week the Justice Beat focuses on Brexpats, interception, universal credit and challenging convictions – and CrowdJustice invites you to an event.
+February 9th – Welcome to the Justice Beat, CrowdJustice’s weekly roundup of the most important legal stories from around the web.
+This week we focus on Brexpats, interception, universal credit and challenging convictions – and CrowdJustice invites you to an event.

 1. What will happen to the status of the million-plus British nationals who live in EU countries after Brexit?
 A group of British expats in Europe (Brexpats?) asked Dutch courts – and the issue has now been referred up to the ECJ.
 The Independent summarises their argument thus: because EU citizenship is defined as “additional to” national citizenship in the Lisbon Treaty, it might survive a country’s withdrawal from the EU, despite having been initially conferred by national citizenship.
 Watch this space.

 2. Hugh Grant has received a six figure settlement from Mirror Group Newspapers for the hacking of his mobile phone, reports the Financial Times (gated), which he is donating to the charity Hacked Off.
 MGN admitted in a statement read out in court that the "unlawful interception...and procurement of private information... should never have happened."

 3. In an indictment of the US prison system, the UK Court of Appeal has ruled that the accused British hacker Lauri Love should not be extradited to the US.
 Glenn Greenwald writes in the Intercept of the court’s determination that US prisons would be unable to humanely and adequately treat Love’s medical and mental health ailments, and that extradition would create a serious suicide risk.